netuno-org/doc/docs/get-started/installation.md

 macOS has a native security mechanism (Gatekeeper) that can block applications downloaded via the terminal.
 :::

-To ensure that Netuno works without permission errors, run the command below immediately after step 3, still inside the `netuno` folder:
+On **macOS**, to ensure that Netuno works without permission errors, run the command below immediately after step 3, still inside the `netuno` folder:

 ```bash
 sudo xattr -r -d com.apple.quarantine .